KayJay7/rpn-c/README.md

   * `<exp0> []` evaluates `<exp0>` and prints an approximation
     * The approximation is calculated converting the number to a double precision floating point number
     * `RAMP` uses a naive approach for this conversion, so the approximation might be inaccurate
+    * Converting the algorithm used by GMP will be considered in future
   * `<exp0> !` drops the expression on top of the stack
     * Drops the entire expression, not just the last token
   * `%` drops the entire stack